LoneSalmon/Active-Directory/README.md

   </p>  <br>

   * Once the Roles are installed.
 We will "Promote this server to a domain controller" much like before.  <br>
-  * Take note, since this is important, We will need to add our DC2 to an existing domain (since we already have one) and specify it:  <br>
+  * We will need to add our DC2 to an existing domain (since we already have one) and specify it:  <br>

   <p align="center">
     <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/2nd-domain-controller-7.png">